Rust Traits: Defining Character

 You have played with the last sample code in Rust Playground.
 Don’t you?
 It is simple, easy to understand and everything looks like we are running a kind of inventory.
 However, the point was to demonstrate the default implementation and so, in the main() function we have a line similar to : println!("{}°C, label: {}", sensor100.get_temp(), sensor100.get_label());

 Now let’s say we want to write a kind of inventory() function.
-One of the constraint we want to have is to make sure that the parameters implement the methods we need.
+One of the constraints we want to have is to make sure that the parameters of the function implement the methods we need.
 Here we needed to be able to invoke .get_temp() and .get_label().

 This is where multiple traits and bounds come into the game since they do exactly that.
-In the function signature using the generic syntax, we can specify which traits must be available (no matter if it is via a default implementation or not)
+In the function signature, using the generic syntax, we can specify which trait must be available (no matter if it is via a default implementation or not)

 Let’s read some code.